Life Expectancy Damages in NC: Valuing Lost Years

 When a catastrophic injury leads to death (either immediately or later), two separate legal mechanisms come into play:

 NC's wrongful death and survival action statute governs claims when a person dies from injuries.
 Survival actions recover damages the deceased suffered before death.
-Wrongful death actions recover the family's losses.
+Wrongful death actions recover the family's losses including loss of companionship and future financial support.
 Both are subject to the 2-year statute of limitations from the date of death.

 Frequently Asked Questions